JanEricNitschke/pyment/README.rst

 .. code:: sh

    $ pymend  myfile.py    # will generate a patch
-   $ pymend -w myfile.py  # will overwrite the file
+   $ pymend --write myfile.py  # will overwrite the file

 -  get help: